Dietrich Albrecht

-Dietrich Albrecht is a retired American soccer player.
+Dietrich Albrecht is an American retired soccer player.
 He spent one season in the National Professional Soccer League and two in the North American Soccer League.
 He also earned nine caps, scoring three goals, with the United States national team in 1968 and 1969.

 Professional career

 In 1965, Albrecht spent a single season with the New Yorkers of the International Soccer League.
 At the time, he was playing in the German American Soccer League.
 In 1967, he signed with the Philadelphia Spartans of the National Professional Soccer League (NPSL).
 In December 1967, the NPSL merged with the United Soccer Association to form the North American Soccer League (NASL).
 The Spartans folded during the off-season, but the Cleveland Stokers of NASL signed many of the Spartans players.
 In 1969, he moved to the Baltimore Bays where he played one more season in the NASL.
 From 1970 to 1971 Albrecht played for Austrian side SK Sturm Graz, where he made 14 appearances (2 goals).